dromara/newcar/README.md

 This is all the things of entry-level docs.
 If you like this project, please give us a star on GitHub.

+## 🧭 Future Plans

+- Add reactivity system like ReactJS and VueJS.
+- Add plugin system for the project, and make it has more flexibility.
+- Add charts module, to make the dynamic data animation.
+- Add geometry module.
+- Add skeleton module, let's make some animation!
+- Add event system to be a interactive animation engine.
+- Add UI.
+- Add physical engine for objects.
+- Use WebGL instead of Canvas2D.

 ## 📖 Documentation

 The document is served on [newcar.js.org](https://newcar.js.org).